olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 * I've also configured the ECS to send logs to cloudwatch dashboard, cloudwatch triggers will help us know the auto scaling policies
 * The docker image is stored in the docker repo called ecs-service in aws (private image repo)
-* confugured an infrastructure with load balancers, listeners, a target group routing traffic to different ecs containers

 ==== what happens in the case of a software upgrade ?
 * whenever there is a new image, all i have to do, is to push that image to the ecr with a new